Safeguarding - Everyone's ResponsibilityWe are driven by our desire to provide a positive, safe and stimulating environment.

 Tinsley Meadows Primary Academy is passionate about and committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and visitors to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

 If you have any serious concerns about your child or any other pupil at Tinsley Meadows Primary Academy please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.